frederic-perez/AmE-dictionary/data/dictionary.md

 __pithy__ _adj_ :four: Terse and full of meaning or substance.
 A pithy phrase or statement is brief but full of substance and meaning.
 Proverbs and sayings are pithy; newspaper columnists give pithy advice. :es: conciso, expresivo
 __pitiful__ :two::hammer:
 __pitmaster__
+__Pitot tube__ _n_ A device, essentially a tube set parallel to the direction of fluid-stream movement and attached to a manometer, used to measure the total pressure of the fluid stream.
 __pittance__ _n_ :two::hammer:
 __pitted__ _v_ :four::hammer: (pitting) _Pitted cherries._
 __pivot<sup>1</sup>__ _n_ :two::hammer: